This guide is relevant to all types of exams; however, your module convenor will provide more subject-specific material and advice on Moodle.

 Creating your revision and exam practice timetable (as soon as possible)

-Create a time plan covering the period from now until the day of your last exam.
-For time planners see Useful Resources at the end of this guide:
+Create a time plan covering the period from now until the day of your last exam. you can download blank time planners.

 - Add all exam dates and exam formats to your time plan, along with anything else you need to do between now and your last exam e.g. shopping, washing etc.